quon-titative-biology/scPair/tutorials/README.md

 # val       674
 ```

-You can also try the preprocessed multimodal AnnData object we have prepared: [https://figshare.com/s/ea98335f6f8a0abc8ae5]
+You can also try the preprocessed multimodal AnnData object we have prepared: [figshare link](https://figshare.com/s/ea98335f6f8a0abc8ae5), DOI: 10.6084/m9.figshare.26143948

 ```python
 import os